-Canine physical therapy is being more widely used to manage both companion and athletic or working dogs, as part of wellness or performance maintenance/enhancement program, to optimise rehabilitation following injury/surgery, or to manage an ongoing condition.
-The therapist requires a high level of academic knowledge of the musculoskeletal system, including correct function and dysfunction, as well as the practical skills, including empathetic handling and therapeutic techniques, to formulate a safe and effective program.
-This module aims to introduce the student to a broad range of concepts that must be addressed when working towards a career in animal therapy, using both theory based lectures and hands-on practical sessions.
-The module will consolidate safe and therapeutic handling skills that are necessary when animals are distressed, in pain or, compensating for injury.
-Canine therapists must be empathetic and intuitive in their working lives and be able to competently interpret the dog's body language.
-It will also enable students to identify signs of good or poor health, and provides an introduction to common pathologies.
-Students will also have the opportunity to start statically and dynamically assessing a wide variety of dogs, and discuss their findings.
-The module also aims to begin developing skills in feel and palpation.
+Canine physical therapy is widely used to manage both companion and athletic/working dogs.
+It includes maintaining performance, enhancing wellness and optimising rehabilitation following injury/surgery, or to manage an ongoing condition.
+The therapist requires a high level of academic knowledge of the musculoskeletal system, including correct function and dysfunction.
+It also requires practical skills such as empathetic handling and therapeutic techniques, to formulate a safe and effective program.
+This module will be an introduction into the canine therapy industry which will explore the available careers in canine therapy and the multidisciplinary team that therapists may be associated with.
+The idea of ‘working as a therapist’ and what forms a therapist's session will be discussed.
+A broad range of concepts will be addressed for a career in canine therapy, which will be introduced through using both theory-based lectures and hands-on practical sessions.
+The module will consolidate safe and therapeutic handling skills that are necessary when animals are distressed, in pain or compensating for injury as interpreting a dog's body language is key.
+Safe and correct handling skills will also be important in relation to assessment.
+It will also enable students to identify signs of good or poor health.
+Students will be introduced to canine sports/disciplines/roles and understanding the common injuries/pathologies that may occur.
+Students will have the opportunity to understand a brief static and dynamic assessment on a variety of dogs and discuss their findings.
+The module also aims to begin developing skills in palpation.
 The module should begin development of lateral thinking and skills of interpretation, particularly in relating static, dynamic and palpatory assessments.
-Students will be introduced to some simple massage techniques, as well as different canine sports and types of working dogs.
-The module will also address factors such as therapist fitness and body biomechanics, to reduce injury risk and increase the longevity of their career.
-The module will also involve basic first aid training, which will later be enhanced within the hydrotherapy module at level 6.
+Students will be introduced to some simple massage techniques and begin to understand the effects of massage.
+Canine sports and working dogs will also be explored and understanding common injuries that may occur.
+Basic first aid training will be provided, and students will be given the opportunity to obtain a recognised qualification, which will later be required for the hydrotherapy qualification.